BSpirit/fastapi_celery/README.md

 *The app listens on port 8000.*

-Once the app is running, the automatic **interactive API documentation** can be accessed here:  http://127.0.0.1:8000/docs (provided by [Swagger UI](https://swagger.io/tools/swagger-ui/))
+Once the app is running, the automatic **interactive API documentation** (provided by [Swagger UI](https://swagger.io/tools/swagger-ui/)) can be accessed here: http://127.0.0.1:8000/docs
-The interactive API documentation can be used to test the application.
+The **interactive API documentation** can be used to test the application.